tbarns/gallery/README.md

 ## Overview

 Welcome to **Portrait Gallery**, a full-stack web application showcasing Timothy Barnaby's pastel portraits on pumice board.
-This gallery allows users to explore, filter, and upload new artworks, creating an engaging, dynamic experience.
+This gallery allows users to explore, filter, and shop new artworks.

-> **Fun Fact**: This app was built while vibing to **Ari Lennox's Shea Butter Baby** and **Selena’s La Leyenda** — a mix of R&B and Latin royalty that inspired each line of code!
+> **Fun Fact**: This app was built while vibing to **Ari Lennox's Shea Butter Baby** and **Selena’s La Leyenda** — a mix of R&B and Tejano royalty that kept me coding thorugh the struggles.

 ![Hero Image](path/to/your/image1.png)